buivision/team_token_test/workspace_config/README.md

 3. Auto-apply functionality works as expected
 4. Backend configuration is properly handled

+## Prerequisites

+Before running the setup script, ensure:
+- A Terraform Enterprise organization named "test-org" exists
+- You have admin access to the organization
+- The TFE hostname is accessible from your environment

 ## Files

 - `setup.sh` - Automated setup script that handles workspace initialization and configuration